Helixan/helixan/README.md

 # &mdash; @Helixan

-Hello, I am Helixian.
-I have a strong passion for programming and I am particually fluent in Java.
+Hello, I am Helixan.
+I have a strong passion for programming, and I am particularly fluent in Java.
 I learned how to code in 2017 and have since been teaching others how to code, starting in 2020.
-Currently, I am in college persuing degrees in Math, Computer Science, and Cyber Security.
-I enjoy problem solving and optimizing solutions to work on large scales.
-When it comes to problem solving, rather than focusing solely on specific or specialized cases, I prefer to solve the most abstract version of problems.
-I am particularly proficent at identifying logic errors and inefficencies in code, and I excell at implementing fast and effective solutions.
+Currently, I am in college pursuing degrees in Math, Computer Science, and Cybersecurity.
+I enjoy problem-solving and optimizing solutions to work on large scales.
+When it comes to problem-solving, rather than focusing solely on specific or specialized cases, I prefer to solve the most abstract version of problems.
+I am particularly proficient at identifying logic errors and inefficiencies in code, and I excel at implementing fast and effective solutions.
 <br>
 ### Interests
 - Cryptography